Kimmicorn-glitch/WTC_/game/README.md

 Solution: Moved it into the main game() function so that it resets properly when the game starts.

 Struggle: I almost made it overly complicated with multiple nested loops.
-Solution: Two neat loops — one for the level, one for guessing ,keeps the game tidy.
+Solution: Two neat loops.
+One for the level, one for guessing ,keeps the game tidy.

 ## Example Run